-3B MAKE-UP POLICIES
+MAKE-UP POLICIES

-LECTURE • No assignments will be given during the lecture portion of the course, so there is nothing to make up if you miss lecture.
-Audio recordings of the lecture and written notes can be found online at the class archive (see Section 1).
+LECTURE • No assignments will be given during lecture, so there is nothing to make up if you miss lecture.
+Audio recordings of the lecture and written notes can be found online at the class Canvas site (see Section 11).